-This vision is one step closer to reality after the NWBCCC signed an unprecedented agreement with 8th Regiment Partners, the developer selected by the New York City Economic Development Corporation (NYCEDC) to redevelop the Armory.
-The agreement incorporates key elements of the Together for Kingsbridge plan NWBCCC created for the site, after speaking with more than 4,000 Bronx residents about their priorities.
+This vision is one step closer to reality after the NWBCCC signed an unprecedented agreement with 8th Regiment Partners, the developer selected by the New York City Economic Development Corporation (NYCEDC) to transform the Armory.
+The agreement incorporates key elements of the Together for Kingsbridge Vision Plan informed by the more than 4,000 Bronx residents who shared their priorities for the redevelopment.

 “We’re proud to have secured a model that reflects what the community has always called for: shared governance, community ownership and real investment in our people,” said Sandra Lobo, Executive Director of the NWBCCC, part of the People’s Action national network of grassroots powerbuilding groups.